HughP/dnj-corpus/README.md

 2. 〈j〉 is often used in loan words like _Abidjan_.
 3. 〈qu〉 is not a letter, and 〈u〉 is clearly in Dan's writing system and orthography — as a letter.

-So if we were to include characters which are not frequently used in Dan, but are in some way needed in the writing system we might come close to some sort of statement like that of
+So if we were to include characters which are not frequently used in Dan, but are in some way needed in the writing system we might come close to some sort of statement like that of auxiliary characters.
+Auxiliary characters are characters which are not in an alphabet, might not be in a sort order but are needed in a writing system.
+Unicode informally [defines them in TR35](https://www.unicode.org/reports/tr35/tr35-general.html#Exemplars). <sup id="a41">[41](#f41)</sup>
 <!-- https://www.thoughtco.com/how-to-use-french-punctuation-4086509 https://www.thoughtco.com/hyphens-and-dashes-in-french-4086573 -->
 ###### Based on the corpus